Technical assistance: COOPEC-SIFA (Togo), partner of the African Facility since 2013

 New Solidarity Banker missions in Cambodia and Kenya

-At the initiative of the Grameen Crédit Agricole Foundation and Crédit Agricole SA, "Solidarity Bankers" volunteer skills assignments are being offered to Crédit Agricole Group employees on behalf of organizations supported by the Foundation.
-Two new Solidarity Banker assignments are available for PPSE in Cambodia and ACRE Africa in Kenya.
+At the initiative of the Grameen Crédit Agricole Foundation and Crédit Agricole SA, skills-based volunteering missions labeled "Solidarity Bankers" are being offered to Crédit Agricole Group employees on behalf of organizations supported by the Foundation.
+Two new Solidarity Banker missions are available for PPSE in Cambodia and ACRE Africa in Kenya.

 PPSE is a social enterprise that employs young artists from disadvantaged backgrounds and offers them career opportunities in circus arts by combining the best of Cambodian cultural traditions and contemporary circus.
 PPSE extends and expands the work of the Phare Ponleu Selpak NGO by offering real career opportunities to professional artists from the Phare School while providing additional financial resources to the NGO to help it develop its social mission.

 PPSE now needs to develop and expand its digital community and position its new range of services and activities.
-The organization aims to explore and maximize the use of social and traditional media, train its staff, and expand its reach as much as possible.
+The organization wishes to explore and maximize the use of social and traditional media, train its staff, and expand its scope of action as much as possible.
 The Solidarity Banker's mission will be to support PPSE, particularly in the diagnosis and implementation of a new marketing and communications strategy.

 ACRE Africa is a social enterprise operating in Kenya, Rwanda, and Tanzania.
 The organization makes agricultural insurance accessible to small farms and for very low insured amounts, thanks to a triple innovation: index insurance; distribution by aggregators; and payment by mobile money.
 ACRE thus allows small farms to access credit on more favorable terms.